top of page

 Whose is it?

 What do you mean it's not mine?
-My name is on it.
+My name is right there on it.

-When my boss called me into the meeting room, my heart raced with apprehension.
-I had a nagging feeling in the pit of my stomach, but as far as I knew, I hadn't done anything wrong.
-The atmosphere was tense as we joined a conference call with corporate.
-I could sense the gravity of the situation as the woman on the line delivered the shocking news: I was being let go because the Adderall found in my drug test did not match the Adderall listed on my prescription.
+When my boss called me into the meeting room, my heart was pounding.
+I had this uneasy feeling, but I was pretty sure I hadn’t messed up.
+The tension was thick as we joined a conference call with corporate.
+I could feel how serious it was when the woman on the line dropped the bomb: I was being let go because the Adderall in my drug test didn’t match my prescription.
 What?!
-I was utterly baffled.
-Why on earth would I resort to using someone else's medication when I had my own legitimate prescription?
-My boss, visibly confused, was literally holding the bottle of my prescribed medication, which clearly had my name, the medication details, and a valid expiration date printed on it.
-This was not just a minor oversight; it was an outrageous accusation.
-What kind of flimsy excuse was that?
+I was totally shocked.
+Why would I use someone else’s meds when I had my own legit prescription?
+My boss, looking just as confused, was literally holding my prescription bottle, with my name and all the details on it.
+This wasn’t just a small mistake; it was a crazy accusation.
+What kind of lame excuse was that?

-I felt a surge of anger and disbelief wash over me.
-Here I was, a dedicated and skilled hospice nurse, someone who poured my heart into my work, and they were willing to cast me aside over such a ludicrous claim.
-Nurses like me, who are committed to providing high-quality care, are hard to come by, and I couldn't fathom why they would choose to let me go.
-Whatever their reasoning may have been, I later realized that it turned out to be a blessing in disguise, although I certainly didn’t see it that way at the moment.
-All I could think about was the time and effort I had invested in the entire hiring process, the onboarding, and the extensive training.
-I had just begun to see patients independently, and now I was faced with the daunting prospect of having to start all over again, navigating through the same tedious procedures because of what I considered to be the most ridiculous excuse I had ever heard.
+I was hit with a wave of anger and disbelief.
+Here I was, a dedicated hospice nurse who put my heart into my work, and they were ready to toss me aside over something so ridiculous.
+Nurses like me, who are all about high-quality care, aren’t easy to find, and I couldn’t wrap my head around why they’d let me go.
+Whatever their reason, I later realized it was a blessing in disguise, though I sure didn’t see it that way at the time.
+All I could think about was the time and effort I’d put into getting hired, the onboarding, and the training.
+I’d just started seeing patients on my own, and now I had to start from scratch, dealing with the same boring steps because of what I thought was the dumbest excuse ever.

-In that moment of frustration, I couldn't help but think, "Oh well, their loss."
-The entire situation was infuriating, and the irony of it all was not lost on me.
-The most amusing part came when my boss, noticing how upset I was, awkwardly attempted to comfort me with a hug.
-I firmly replied, “Oh hell no, I don’t want a hug from you.”
-The absurdity of the situation seemed to heighten my resolve.
-Recently, I heard that she no longer works there and is currently searching for a new job.
-A coworker of mine, who had also worked closely with her, warned our boss against her poor management decisions and lack of support for her team.
-It’s funny how karma works; she missed out on the fantastic company I am now fortunate enough to be part of.
+In my frustration, I couldn’t help but think, "Oh well, their loss."
+The whole thing was maddening, and the irony wasn’t lost on me.
+The funniest part was when my boss, seeing how upset I was, awkwardly tried to give me a hug.
+I shot back, “Oh hell no, I don’t want a hug from you.”
+The craziness of it all just made me more determined.
+I heard recently that she’s no longer there and is job hunting.
+A coworker who worked closely with her had warned our boss about her bad calls and lack of support for the team.
+It’s funny how karma works; she missed out on the awesome company I’m now lucky to be part of.
 Take that, beeeooocch!
-The twist of fate served as a reminder that sometimes, what feels like a setback can lead to even greater opportunities.
+This twist of fate reminded me that sometimes, what feels like a setback can lead to even better things.

 Comments